Rootstown Township, Portage County, Ohio: Geography

-Name

-It is the only Rootstown Township statewide.

 History

-Rootstown is named for Ephraim Root, a native of Coventry, Connecticut who was a lawyer and investor in the Connecticut Land Company.
+Rootstown is the only Rootstown Township statewide and is named for Ephraim Root, a native of Coventry, Connecticut, who was a lawyer and investor in the Connecticut Land Company.
 He was the proprietor of the township as well as several other properties in the Connecticut Western Reserve.
 Root first visited the township in 1800 and his brother David was the first settler, moving to Rootstown in 1802.
 Rootstown was originally surveyed from the Western Reserve as survey township Town 2, Range 8 and was formally organized as a civil township in 1810 after previously having been part of Franklin Township.
 In 1821 the Rootstown Post Office was established.
 It continues today under the ZIP Code Rootstown, OH 44272 and serves much of the township.
 In 1832, many German immigrants came who were farmers, stonemasons and carpenters.
 A plague in 1845 took 49 victims, including the town's only physician, Dr. Andrew Basset.
 In 1850 a band of 16 whaling sea captains from Nantucket bought land, built large homes and became farmers.
 Nelson Converse opened the first general store in 1853 in the center of town.
 In 1866 the Central and Pacific Railroad was built through the northeastern part of the township.

 Electricity brought modern conveniences to the area in 1921, and street lights to both Rootstown and New Milford in 1949.
 27 men formed the volunteer fire company in 1938.
 Its equipment was housed in the basement of the town hall until a new building was constructed by volunteer work and community fundraiser carnivals in 1955–1956.
 The department constructed a new building in 2002 adjacent to the former at the intersection of Tallmadge Road and SR 44.
 It opened during the bicentennial weekend; the previous fire station was razed.

 The first religious body established in Rootstown was the Rootstown Congregational Church in 1810 and they were followed by the Methodist Church in 1815.
 St. Peter of the Fields Catholic Church was established in 1868 and Grace Church of Rootstown (formerly New Milford Baptist) in 1948.
 In 1961, a Ward of the Church of Jesus Christ of Latter-day Saints that serves southern Portage County was relocated to Rootstown.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
+As of 2024, the three incumbent Trustees are Joe Paulus (Term expires 12/31/27), Dave McIntyre (Term Expires 12/31/25), and Brett Housley (Term Expires 12/31/25).